|

 Narration

-use a narrator who we hear but don't see.
+screenplays use a narrator who we hear but don't see.
 When the audience hears his voice but doesn't see him in the scene, his dialogue is referred to as a VOICE OVER and is abbreviated to read, (V.O.).
-The narrator gives the audience
+The narrator

 Example from The Shawshank Redemption: